(Dupuytren's Contracture; Palmar Fibromatosis)

 Doctors base the diagnosis on an examination of the hand.

-Treatment may involve injection of a corticosteroid into a tender nodule or, if the hand is already scarred, injection of a bacteria-based collagenase into a nodule or surgery to correct contracted (clawed) fingers.
+Treatment may involve injection of a corticosteroid into a tender nodule or, if the hand is already scarred, injection of collagenase into a nodule or surgery to correct contracted (clawed) fingers.

 Dupuytren contracture is a common hereditary disorder that occurs particularly in men, especially after age 45.
 However, having the abnormal gene does not guarantee that someone will have the disorder.
 About 5% of people in the United States have Dupuytren contracture.
 The disorder affects both hands in 50% of people.
 When only one hand is affected, the right hand is affected twice as often as the left.

 Dupuytren contracture is more common among people with diabetes, alcoholism, or epilepsy.
-The disorder is occasionally associated with other disorders, including thickening of fibrous tissue above the knuckles (Garrod pads), shrinking of fascia inside the penis that leads to deviated and painful erections (penile fibromatosis [Peyronie disease]—see see Peyronie Disease), and, rarely, nodules on the soles of the feet (plantar fibromatosis).
+The disorder is occasionally associated with other disorders, including thickening of fibrous tissue above the knuckles (Garrod pads), shrinking of fascia inside the penis that leads to deviated and painful erections (penile fibromatosis [Peyronie disease]), and, rarely, nodules on the soles of the feet (plantar fibromatosis).
 However, the specific factors that cause the fascia of the palm to thicken and curl in are unknown.

-The first symptom is usually a tender nodule in the palm (most often at the third or fourth finger).
+The first symptom of Dupuytren contracture is usually a tender nodule in the palm (most often at the ring or small finger).
 The nodule may initially cause discomfort but gradually becomes painless.
 Gradually, the fingers begin to curl.
 Eventually, the curling worsens, and the hand can become arched (clawlike).
-The doctor makes the diagnosis by examining the hand.

-An injection of a corticosteroid suspension into the nodule may help decrease the tenderness in the area if it is done before the fingers begin to curl.
-However, the tenderness often resolves without treatment.
-The injection does not delay the progression of the disorder.
-For mild scarring, one or more injections of collagenase (an enzyme that can break down scar tissue) may help restore the ability to move.
-The injectable form of collagenase is made from a type of bacteria called Clostridia.
-Surgery is usually needed when the hand cannot be placed flat on a table or when the fingers curl so much that hand function is limited.
+Surgery is usually needed when the hand cannot be placed flat on a table, when the fingers curl so much that hand function is limited, or when multiple fingers are involved.
 Surgery to remove the diseased fascia is difficult because the fascia surrounds nerves, blood vessels, and tendons.
-Dupuytren contracture may recur after surgery if removal of the fascia is incomplete or newly diseased fascia have developed, especially in people who developed the disorder at a young age or have family members affected by the disorder, Garrod pads, Peyronie disease, or nodules on the soles of the feet.
+Dupuytren contracture may return after surgery if removal of the fascia is incomplete or newly diseased fascia have developed, especially in people who developed the disorder at a young age or have family members affected by the disorder or in people who have Garrod pads, Peyronie disease, or nodules on the soles of the feet.